rems-project/cerberus/backend/cn/README.md

    make install_cn
    ```

-   which installs Cerberus, CN, and dependencies.
+   which installs Cerberus, CN (as both a library and an executable), and
+   dependencies.

 ## Contributing